Static vs. momentum-based ESG rating

 ESG momentum and performance

-The relative performance of good vs. bad companies according to ESG score and ESG momentum (MSCI Europe)
+Fig. 3: Relative performance of good vs. bad companies according to ESG score and ESG

 During this short period considered, stock selection based on pure ESG rating did not help in generating excess returns, while companies with improving ESG ratings managed to beat the ones with deteriorating ESG KPIs.